Skip to main content

 #

 If using margin or leveraged investments, monitor rebalancing more carefully.
 Leverage amplifies drift and can trigger margin calls if not managed.
-Typically, conservative investors should rebalance more frequently when using leverage.
+Conservative investors should rebalance more frequently when using leverage.

 Tools to Help You Rebalance